microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/readme.md

 ### Main Screen

+#### Properties

 **OnVisible**: When the screen loads, several global variables are set:
 - glbShowSuccess: Used to show/hide the Success message when upload is completed
 - glbSelectedFileName: Stores the file name of the selected file
 - glbSelectedTranscript: Stores the selected transcript from from the left hand gallery (galTranscripts_Main)
 - glbCurrentPhrase: Used on the next screen, to identify the current recogonized phrase based on the current playback point in the audio controller
 - glbMode: Used on the next screen to toggle between Edit and View display modes via the Edit Button

+#### Controls
 **frmUpload**: The form is connected to the SharePoint list.
 In my demo, it's a simple list with only one field, **Title**.

-**attFileToUpload**: When the user selects a file via this control, the
+**attFileToUpload**: This control has several properties that have been customized:
+- OnAddFile:
+- OnRemoveFile:
+- MaxAttachments
+- MaxAttachmentSize
+- NoAttachmentsText
+- MaxAttachmentText
+- AddAttachmentText
+- Height